Our Friend and supporter Catharine Kroon shares with us why she has made a legacy pledge to the National Churches Trust.

 Gloucestershire is where I walk most.
 Three of the churches I discovered for myself on walks, that aren’t listed in any of the church guidebooks that I use, are:

-St Peter and St Paul’s church, Broadwell (pictured above): This church is often surrounded by sheep in the neighbouring fields.
+St Peter and St Paul’s church, Broadwell (tomb pictured above): This church is often surrounded by sheep in the neighbouring fields.
 It is mainly Norman c1150.
 It has carved wool bale tombs, including one with eight praying children.

-St Eadburgha’s church, Ebrington: This church is mainly Perpendicular.
+St Eadburgha’s church, Ebrington (pictured above): This church is mainly Perpendicular.
 It has a carved stone tomb with painted wooden effigy of John Fortescue Lord Chancellor.
 He has an enormous head and hands and is clad in a long full red robe with ermine tippet and hood.

 St James’ church, Longborough (pictured below): A church with a 13th century tower with fantastic gargoyles.
 Inside there is a 14th century stone tomb with an effigy of a knight and a highly elaborate 17th century stone tomb with effigies of William Leigh and his wife, plus their three pre-deceased children, including a little girl with her head resting on a skull and a baby in swaddling clothes.